 Ashburn, VA 20148

 The effects of a fire can be devastating!
-The Department of Fire, Rescue and Emergency Management understands the best way to fight fires and reduce injuries is by preventing them in the first place.
+The Department of Fire and Rescue understands the best way to fight fires and reduce injuries is by preventing them in the first place.
 Oftentimes many unintentional fires could have been prevented by following some basic fire safety tips.
 By educating yourself on potential fire hazards in your home, you can take the first step to protecting your family from a destructive fire.
 You can also protect yourself by installing working smoke alarms and other fire safety devices.